AJFaraday/smiff_music/docs/help/introduction/quick_start_guide.md

 # Quick-start Guide

-So, there\`s a lot more help pages to get through if you want to know everything you can do with SMIFF, but what if you just want to wade right in, and work it out for yourself.
+So, there's a lot more help pages to get through if you want to know everything you can do with SMIFF, but what if you just want to wade right in, and work it out for yourself.

 First, go back to home, and click the terminal page.